mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 08 June 2025

-- The average temperature today is 12.42˚C,
+- The average temperature today is 11.95˚C,
-- With highs of 12.42˚C and lows of 12.42˚C,
+- With highs of 11.95˚C and lows of 11.95˚C,
-- It may feel like 11.91˚C with scattered clouds
+- It may feel like 11.42˚C with few clouds
-- The wind speed is 3.18m/s and visibility is 10000m
+- The wind speed is 3.04m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 84%
+- The pressure is 1021hPa and humidity is 85%
-- The sun will rise at 03:50 and set at 20:24
+- The sun will rise at 03:49 and set at 20:25

 <!-- weather_marker ends -->